Regarding the English translation of The Labyrinth House Murders

 There are two major methods to input the Japanese language on a keyboard.
 One is using the alphabet to type in the Japanese, and then you can convert the alphabet input into Japanese.
 That is what I use, so I type, in alphabet, “meirokannosatsujin” (The Labyrinth House Murders) and can have it automatically converted to the corresponding Japanese “迷路館の殺人”.
 Most Japanese keyboards follow the QWERTY layout for alphabet input.
 However, there’s usually also a key to alternate between this alphabet input method (known as romaji input) and direct kana input, kana being basically something like a syllable in the Japanese language, of which there are 48.
 When set to kana input mode, the keys on the (same) keyboard correspond directly to a kana of the Japanese language (or in combination with another key, their voiced/unvoiced versions).
 The button labeled “Q” in romaji mode for example will become the key to input the kana “た” (ta).
 So if you want to type in “meirokan” in kana mode, you'd first push the key on the keyboard that now also functions as the kaname” (which is usually the question mark key on a normal QWERTY layout), then the one for “i”, then “ro” etc.

 The issue here is that this is not the only layout used for direct kana input.
 The one I explained above is known as the JIS layout.
 In the original Japanese text of The Labyrinth House Murders, we learn the word processors provided at the Labyrinth House follow the JIS Kana layout (where the Q=た/ta etc.), whereas Hayashi at home had been using the so-called “thumb shift” layout, which was created by word processor maker Oasis.
-The “thumb shift” layout is a unique layout that features two “shift” buttons, and each of them is operated by a thumb (so left thumb and right thumb).
+The “thumb shift” layout is a unique layout that features two special “shift” buttons, and each of them is operated by a thumb (so left thumb and right thumb), hence it being known as the "thumb shift" layout.
 This means all keys on the keyboard can have three modes: no shift, with left shift pushed down, or the right shift.
 This allows for a keyboard to cover all 48 kana of the Japanese language, with a limited number of keys.
-This makes it easier for a Japanese user to write the Japanese language, as they don’t have to move their fingers as much while typing, and it was therefore an input method much loved by people who have to write a lot, like novelists.
+This makes it easier for a user to write the Japanese language, as they don’t have to move their fingers as much while typing, and it was therefore an input method much loved by people who have to write a lot, like novelists.
 The “key” thing here is to remember that 1) the layouts of the kana are different between the JIS and “thumb shift” layouts (so different keys correspond to a different kana depending on layout) and that 2) the “thumb shift” layout utilizes two shift buttons which don’t exist on a word processor with a JIS layout keyboard.

 So that brings us to the original Japanese dying message.
 As mentioned above, the message left by Hayashi in Japanese was not “nuei” but “wwh”.
 While the characters speculate a few times about its meaning, it’s only at the end of Chapter Nine, Keiko remembers Hayashi had been complaining about having to use a different kind of keyboard at the start of the tale, and with the help of Utayama’s knowledge of the keyboard input systems, they first realize that Hayashi inadvertently had set the keyboard on alphabet/romaji mode, and that he had tried to type on the JIS layout keyboard of the word processor, as if it were a “thumb shift” keyboard layout, because he was used to working on an Oasis word processor.

 And yes, this was impossible to implement in the English translation in a fair manner.
 It would require far too much explanation about the Japanese language and input systems (as you can see here), especially if you’re just reading the book to have a bloody adventure with a fair-play mindset!
 So the challenge here was to create a dying message that 1) pointed towards the “mirror” in a way that an English reader would understand, 2) that relied partially on the notion of specifically Hayashi having trouble to type on his word processor because of acquired habits and 3) it needed to be a message that allowed for some meaningful speculation.
 The last point was also important: in the original Japanese, we have the characters come up with a few mystery-related ideas regarding “wwh”, like the suggestion it might be upside down, meaning it was “hmm”, indicating Hayakawa Mystery Magazine (an actual existing magazine) or how it could or not stand for the initials of any of the suspects.
 So if the message “wwh” was changed, these discussions would need to be altered too, but still follow the same discussion beats.
-But point 2 was also important as there is proper foreshadowing/clewing regarding Hayashi having a problem with using his word processor early on in the book, and I wanted the English message to also be clewed properly.
+But point 2 was also important as there is proper foreshadowing/clewing regarding Hayashi having a problem with using his word processor early on in the book (him complaining to Kiyomura and Ino), and I wanted the English message to also be clewed properly.
 And of course, most importantly, the rewritten clue had to fit in with the rest of the book, and fit naturally in the narrative.

 Minor note: this is also why the English translation actually has one less diagram than the Japanese version, as the original “diagram 3” related to the explanation of the “thumb shift” keyboard, which was of course not relevant anymore in the translation.
 I used the original "diagram 3" above.